 - Cultural events celebrating pluralisms and promoting dialogue initiated by Jewish cultural institutions.

 - Social media campaigns shed light on the positive contributions of European Jewry to wider communities where they live.

 - Stakeholder workshops amongst policy-makers help to develop and evaluate national action plans.

 - Hold governments accountable through a National Report Card based on the various fields of actions called for in the EU Council Declaration, benchmarking progress indicators and engaging the various stakeholders in the development and implementation of national action plans.
-The methodology will be tested in 5 countries, engaging 150 policy-makers and policy-influencers in each country, culminating in a European final conference to nourish their efforts and influence other Member States to systematically implement a holistic strategy to address and prevent antisemitism.
+The methodology will be tested in different countries and it will engage policy-makers and policy-influencers in each country, culminating in a European final conference to nourish their efforts and influence other Member States to systematically implement a holistic strategy to address and prevent antisemitism.

 - Equip educators from a variety of sectors (schools, sports, public authorities, community and cultural institutions, youth movements) with training and teaching tools that effectively counter antisemitic prejudice.
-A new and improved Overcoming Antisemitism Training Manual will be produced plus downloadable resources for addressing the most pressing pedagogical challenges faced today, implemented by a new cadre of 36 trainers who will lead workshops with 1,000 people in the project and remain an anti-bias resource in Member States for the long-term.
+A new and improved Overcoming Antisemitism Training Manual will be produced plus downloadable resources for addressing the most pressing pedagogical challenges faced today.

-- Garner commitments from sporting authorities and clubs to ensure that they are creating inclusive and respectful environments wherein any expression of antisemitism or other forms of hatred will not be tolerated, through 5 national workshops reaching 125 sporting leaders, leading to concrete action plans.
+- Garner commitments from sporting authorities and clubs to ensure that they are creating inclusive and respectful environments wherein any expression of antisemitism or other forms of hatred will not be tolerated through national workshops, leading to concrete action plans.

 - Assess project impact with a formative evaluation as a tool for informing further action by the EC to combat and prevent antisemitism, and to improve and sustain the project’s activities and similar actions in the long-term.